 Communication packages of the UAS

 The Tekever AR5 maintains communications with the ground control operators using the line of sight (LoS) communication package.
-The vehicle is also compatible with high-speed beyond line of sight (BLoS) satellite communication relay.
+The vehicle is also compatible with a high-speed beyond line of sight (BLoS) satellite communication relay.

 The LoS communication package employs control and non-payload communications (CNPC) software-defined radio (SDR) data link operating within a frequency range of 400MHz and 1.2GHz.

 The UAS uses commercial Satcom services for BLoS CNPC and payload control in an L-band frequency range.